MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 ### Task 4 – Create Keyword Dictionary

 Several violations of personal information leakage happened when users sent out emails after colleagues reported on sick leave.
-When that happened the reason or disease was sent out.
+When that happened the reason for illness or disease was sent out.
+We do not want that to happen.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.